logo

 This scale is an uneven tuning, with two different sized tones: a major tone of 9/8 (204 cents) and a minor tone of 10/9 (182 cents).
 The diatonic semitone is 16/15 (112 cents).

 I am tuning this scale by following the cycle of 5ths sequence in Bunting's notebook.
-The 'just' B is tuned to the E below as if to set a pythagorean 5th, but the b is tuned agains the implicit drone of the sympathetic resonance of the whole harp, instead of just against the struck E.
+The 'just' E is tuned to the A below as if to set a pythagorean 5th, but the E is tuned to sound pure agains the implicit drone of the sympathetic resonance of the whole harp, instead of just against the struck A in isolation.
+Then the cycle of pure fifths continues E-B.

 * note: Pythagorean and meantone temperaments are not quite even.
 If they are extended in both directions into the chromatic notes, then the circle is closed with a 'wolf' interval, i.e. G♯ is not the same pitch as A♭.
 However, considering diatonic scales only, we do not need to worry about this at all.